Agawam-IT/tech.agawamed.org/_posts/2020-02-24-february-announcements.md

 - New equipment (desktops and laptops) will not have Windows Network Drives.
 They will be set up with Google File Stream by default.
 - Network Drive servers will be shut down permanently at the end of the 20-21 school year.

-If you need help or further explaination, please submit a support request to the Technology Department.
+If you need help or further explanation, please submit a support request to the Technology Department.
 Anyone on the staff will be able to get you set up with Google File Stream and start moving files over.
 There is also a helpful document on [Google File Stream](https://tech.agawamed.org/g%20suite/drive-file-stream/).

 ### New Bookmarks in Chrome